-Watch: Ardern, Hipkins to explain Govt blunder that led to Northland lockdown
+Hipkins defends Northland lockdown after Govt blunder revealed

-Prime Minister Jacinda Ardern and former Covid Minister Chris Hipkins will face questions on how a Government blunder sent Northland into an 11-day lockdown after travel documents that were meant to be declined were mistakenly approved.
+Prime Minister Jacinda Ardern referred questions on the Government blunder that sent Northland into an 11-day lockdown to former Covid Minister Chris Hipkins.

 New documents released under the Official Information Act have revealed the truth about the highly publicised case of three women who travelled from Auckland to Northland in October 2021 in the midst of a Delta outbreak, putting Northland into an alert level 3 lockdown.